DDDHernandez/Hangman-Game/README.md

 This is a solo project I did for class

-Before you start you will need to download node inquirer and is-letter This will allow me to ask you questions for the game and check to see if the key you pressed is an actual letter (a-z) and not a number or symbol.
+Before you start you will need to download node inquirer and is-letter.
+This will allow me to ask you questions for the game and check to see if the key you pressed is an actual letter (a-z) and not a number or symbol.

 Thanks for checking out my project!